asyncapi/converter-js/README.md

 #### Limitations

-- External to internal references: The converter does not support scenarios where an external schema file references internal components of the AsyncAPI document.
+- External to internal references: The converter does not support scenarios where an external schema file references internal components of the OpenAPI document.
 In such cases, manual adjustment of the converted document may be necessary.

 ## Development